 If your passport is lost or stolen, it can take up to three weeks to get a replacement, due to time and distance factors.
 So please take extreme care with your passport and other personal documentation.
 Getting a replacement passport will be easier if you are able to provide a copy of the lost or stolen one, so keep photocopies of your passport.

-If you’re a victim of a crime while in Colombia, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Mexico City if you need help.
+If you're a victim of a crime while in Colombia, report it to the local police immediately.
+Many insurance companies will only compensate loss from theft if you can provide a police report.
+Contact us at the Irish Embassy in Bogotá if you require assistance.

 If you're planning to drive in Colombia, you should be extremely careful.
 Driving and road standards are variable.
 Travel by road outside the major cities, including by public transport, is dangerous.
 If you want to drive: